Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

 \subsection{Explainability Module}

-The explainability module uses the attention weights from the trained transformer encoder model to reveal the temporal patterns and the key dates for crop disambiguation.
-These findings are connected to domain knowledge and input time series to explain how attention relates to crop-type classification.
-Our framework proposes the following three steps to achieve this:
+The explainability module uses the attention weights to reveal the key dates for the predictions of the trained transformer encoder model.
+These findings are connected to domain knowledge about crop phenology to explain the phenological events relevant to crop-type classification.
+We propose the following steps to achieve this: